lwear/FirebaseTicTacToe/README.md

   ```
     -->
   1. Refer to STEP 3 of these instructions: <https://firebase.google.com/docs/web/setup>
   2. In a browser, go to the [Firebase console of your project](https://console.firebase.google.com/).
 Choose your project, click the gear for "Project Settings".
-Scroll down to "Firebase SDK snippet" and select "CDN".
+Scroll down to "SDK Setup and Configuration" and select "CDN".
 Copy and paste the code from between the &lt;script> and &lt;/script> tags.
-Now paste this code into the top of tictactoe.js.
+Now paste this code into the bottom of your body tag. (if you didn't already do so).
 This will be unique to each person.
-  3. Go to the *Realtime Database* on the left side of the Firebase console and click "Create Database".
-Choose "Start in Test Mode" and click "Enable."
+  3. Go to the *Build > Realtime Database* on the left side of the Firebase console.
-  4. Manually setup a child in your database by clicking "+" in the white screen under the "Data" tab.
-Create `numPlayers` with a default value of 0.
+  4. Manually setup a child in your database by clicking "+" next to where it currently says "null".
+Create the key `numPlayers` with a default value of 0.
+Click Add.
-  5. To allow the database to be accessed until June 30, 2021, you will need to replace the code in `your_project_folder/database.rules.json
+  5. To allow the database to be accessed until June 30, 2023, you will need to replace the code under the tab "Rules" with this:
   ```
   {
   "rules": {